Pune 52: Plot

-Amar's financial situation improves & he leads the life of the detective he once dreamt of.
-His rise makes Prachi & her parents happy, despite this Amar suffers from hallucinations & Neha's voice rings in his ears.
-One day he happens to find the letter Neha had earlier given to him where she mentions that with great difficulty she has managed to forgive him & move on.
+Amar's financial situation improves and he leads the life of the detective he once dreamt of.
+His rise makes Prachi and her parents happy, despite this Amar has hallucinations and Neha's voice rings in his ears.
+One day he happens to find the letter Neha had earlier given to him where she mentions that with great difficulty she has managed to forgive him and move on.
 If he wishes to lead his life as a responsible husband then he should never meet her again.
-Reading this he decides to find Neha & meets Prasad to find her whereabouts.
-He tells him that Neha is already dead & reminds him that it was he who has actually killed her without leaving any trace.
+Reading this he decides to find Neha and meets Prasad to find her whereabouts.
+He tells him that Neha is already dead and reminds him that it was he who has actually killed her without leaving any trace.
 Later he recalls the fat deal he had earlier made with Prasad was for getting rid of Neha from his life.
 Amar returns home with a heavy heart finally gathers the courage to tell Prachi that he has committed murder of Neha and he might be killed now, and if he doesn't return tomorrow, understand the situation and help him.
-Prachi is shocked & cannot react to this.
+Prachi is shocked and cannot react to this.
 However, the next day they both visit the doctor for Prachi's sonography.